 brings a background in digital marketing and a passion for company culture to M+P. When not out exploring the menus at her favorite PDX restaurants, you might find her at yoga or hopping on a plane to somewhere far, far away.
 She mastered the art of driving a pickup truck out near the garlic fields in Gilroy at the age of 11.

-is like everyone else from Austin by being a California native currently living in Austin.
-She majored in Graphic Communication with a concentration in Web and Digital Media at Cal Poly, San Luis Obispo.
+is like everyone else from Austin by being a California native.
+She has a background in Graphic Communication, and Web and Digital Media.
 Her loves include typography, craft beer, being outside, and dancing in a studio or her kitchen.
 She also has a passionate addiction to baked goods.
 Her first car was an Acura that died more than it ran, forcing her onto a cruiser bike more often than not.

 grew up in the mean streets of Detroit Rock City’s suburbs.
 He has a background working in various support and account management roles with staffing and vendor management agencies over the last 10 years.
 He enjoys viewing sports, taking hikes and indulging in PDX’s food and craft beer scene.
 His first car was a 1990 Ford Probe with a working heater.

 is one of four Austin natives left in town, having worked as a producer at an ad agency before landing in creative recruiting.
 She’s married to a designer, so she’s always surrounded by creatives.
 You can get her attention quickly by mentioning hiking, traveling abroad, movies, or pouring a drink involving ginger beer.
 Her first car was a ’95 Izuzu Rodeo, but her most beloved car was a white ’96 Oldsmobile named Betty.